 Paradiso Farm Coffee is proud to offer Smithsonian Bird Friendly Certified Coffee:

-Honduras Comsa Marcala, Honduras Rogue Roast, Honduras Comas Marcala Decaf
+Gautemala Asobagri, Honduras Comsa Marcala, Honduras Rogue Roast, Honduras Comsa Marcala Decaf

 Your Coffee Is Stronger Than You Think